Find outlines by Subject code

 Through team and individual projects with a program focus, students will learn the essentials of career management, as well as practise the skills that they will need in the workplace to communicate effectively with customers, co-workers and management.

 OPS435 - Open System Automation

 The subject will teach students the creation of error-free and maintainable shell scripts to automate day-to-day UNIX/Linux administrative tasks.
 Students will examine system scripts such as boot scripts and log generators.
 Exploring destructive scripts such as Trojan Horses will further the student's understanding of how to protect themselves from malicious programs.
 Upon successful completion of this course, students will be able to administer UNIX/Linux systems with much less effort through automation.

 WIN310 - Microsoft Windows Network Infrastructure

-This subject is for those who will be responsible for installing, configuring, managing and supporting a network infrastructure that uses Microsoft Windows Server products.
-Basic TCP/IP, along with TCP/IP applications such as DHCP, DNS and WINS will be covered.
+This course is for those who will be responsible for installing, configuring, managing and supporting a network infrastructure that uses Microsoft Windows Server products.
+Basic TCP/IP, along with TCP/IP applications will be covered.
 TCP/IP security as well as remote access and Internet related Windows Server configurations will be taught using lectures and hands-on exercises.